DSG-Net: Learning Disentangled Structure and Geometry for 3D Shape Generation: Experiments

 \subsection{Shape Reconstruction}

 In this section, we present the shape reconstruction performance of our DSG-Net and provide quantitative and qualitative comparisons to the state-of-the-art 3D shape generative models.
 Figure~\ref{fig:reconstruction} shows the shape reconstruction results for our DSG-Net on the four shape categories in PartNet. \yj{We present more reconstructed results in the supplementary material.} We observe that our method successfully captures both the complex shape structure and the fine-grained geometry details.
-Next, we propose a novel task of disentangled shape reconstruction that takes two shapes as inputs and re-synthesize a novel shape with ingredients of the structure of one shape and the geometry of the other shape.
-We present qualitative results on PartNet and provide quantitative evaluations on the synthetic dataset where we are provided with the ground-truth re-synthesized outputs.
+Next, we present qualitative results on PartNet and provide quantitative evaluations on the synthetic dataset where we are provided with the ground-truth re-synthesized outputs. \yjr{Please refer to the supplementary material for more results on shape reconstruction.}